VanderpoelLiam/nix-config/README.md

 # My Nix Configuration for macOS

-Minimal instructions to install and configure nix-darwin on a fresh Mac to deterministically manage packages and system configuration.
+Minimal instructions to install and configure nix-darwin.

 ## Installation